ddelliosRJ/antaeus/README.md

 2. Dig into coroutines - (maybe I should have started building the solution first and them implementing async logic but anyways!).
 2. Dig deeper into coroutines - they probably seem the right thing to do.
-3. Implement logic into project - suspend in methods, runBlocking, etc. Search a lot online, still trying to figure out how to implement properly.
+3. Implement logic into project - suspend in methods, runBlocking, etc. Searched a lot online, still trying to figure out how to implement properly.
 4. Try a first approach into constructing the billing service.
     * As it is now, it will try to fetch an invoice, create a Payment table and change status and state if charge was successful.